mattischrome/blogischrome/_posts/2011-06-21-concrete-island.markdown

 date: "2011-06-21"
 title: "J. G. Ballard, Concrete Island"
 categories: Books
-tags: [J. G. Ballard, Books, Reading Projects, Science Fiction]
+tags: [J. G. Ballard, Books, Reading Projects, Science Fiction, Eleven]
 ---

 ## No man is an island (not any more)